TTN-ATTN/ttn_dictionary/README.md

 ```
 python3 main.py
 ```
-You can also use other IDE or Text editor to run the file.
+You can also use other IDE or text editors to run the file.